alvinmutangana/alu-shell/README.md

 # alu-shell

-This repository contains shell scripting tasks for learning basic command-line operations.
+This repository contains shell scripting tasks for ALX's Shell Basics project.

-Task 0: Print the current working directory using a Bash script.
+Task 0: Write a script that prints the absolute path of the current working directory.